-An "interlock" occurs where two or more Board members are also board members of another public company.
-Currently, the members of the Board do not have any interlocking directorships and, as such, the Company has not found a need to adopt a formal policy relating to interlocking directorships.
+An "interlock" occurs where two or more Board members also serve together as board members of another public company.
+Currently, no members of the Board have any interlocking directorships and, as such, the Company has not found a need to adopt a formal policy relating to interlocking directorships.